genesis-ai-dev/langquest-website/README.md

 ## Future Development (Possibilities)

+### Database Viewer

 - Move to a local first approach, and sync with Supabase database
-  - then do SQL queries and such for filtering rather than JavaScript.
+  - then do SQL queries and such for filtering rather than JavaScript (save bandwidth).